 - Applications of the Extra Statutory Concession F6 (formerly known as the Solicitor General’s concession) providing for the deferment of payment of Inheritance Tax (IHT) on overseas assets blocked by foreign exchange control restrictions.

-2 - In IHT cases each holding of foreign shares is marked in the Form IHT400 and the file referred to SAV.
+2 - In IHT cases holdings of unlisted foreign shares are referred to SAV electronically.
 On receipt, the valuer will:

 - advise IHT Group on correspondence to be sent, or